A

 A. The purpose

-is to provide each person with the financial assurance of an
+is to provide each person with the financial assurance of

-required to break the link between the need for paid
+is required to break the link between the need for paid

 employment, any paid employment, to gain access to income.